 JRC’s electronics department has developed over 50 special projects and systems to meet unique needs of individual students, including:

 - remotely controlled head sets for listening to TV and/or recorded music

 - and “hand holsters” and “foot-boards” with audible alarms which sense when a student’s hands are improperly placed during training, to eliminate self-abusive behaviors such as head-hitting and/or knees-to-head.

 JRC has its own software development group that designs software for JRC’s behavior/academic charting system, self-instruction educational curriculum, and administrative needs.

 Parent/Agency website for complete transparency in education and treatment

-Parents can follow the educational and treatment progress of their child on a daily basis by accessing JRC’s Parent/Agency website, where the charts for the students’ behaviors are posted and updated daily, and where other treatment and education documents for their child can be found.
+Parents can follow the educational and treatment progress of their child on a daily basis by accessing JRC’s private, secure, Parent/Agency website, where the charts for the students’ behaviors are posted and updated daily, and where other treatment and education documents for their child can be found.

 The use of Skype and FaceTime help students maintain long-distance communication with their parents.